Zhuge Liang: Literary works

 Du Fu's quatrain "Eightfold Battle Formation" (八陣圖) about Zhuge Liang's Stone Sentinel Maze, is collected in the Three Hundred Tang Poems.

 Notable quotes

 The phrase "Han and bandits do not stand together" (漢賊不兩立 (汉贼不两立, Hàn zéi bù liǎng lì)) from the Later Chu Shi Biao is often used to draw a line in the sand and declare a situation where one cannot stand with evil.
-Notably, this phrase was Generalissimo Chiang Kai-shek's favorite quote to invoke to justify his anti-communist ideology.
+Notably, this phrase was President Chiang Kai-shek's favorite quote to invoke to justify his anti-communist ideology.

 Another phrase "deference and prudence, to a state of depletion, are never finished until death" from the Later Chu Shi Biao is often used to describe commitment and perseverance to strive to the utmost.

 One famous line of poetry, "Who is the first, awakened from the Great Dream?
 As always, I'm the one who knows.", was also attributed to Zhuge Liang.